amit200k/AMTFSNtechnique/README.md

 2. Files to Deploy and Package

-Files to Package for Standalone
+Files to Package for Standalone MATLAB Application
 ================================
 -AMTFSNPrediction.exe
 -MCRInstaller.exe